aurorascharff/aurorascharff.no/src/content/blog/running-tests-with-rtl-and-vitest-on-internationalized-react-server-components-in-next13.md

 ## Conclusion

-In this blog post, I walked you through what I have learned about running tests with Vitest and RTL on internationalized React Server Components in Next.js 13.
+In this blog post, I walked you through what I have learned about running tests with Vitest and RTL on internationalized React Server Components in Next.js App Router.

 I hope this post has been helpful.
 Please let me know if you have any questions or comments, and follow me on [Twitter](https://twitter.com/aurorascharff) for more updates.
 Happy coding! 🚀